DrPhilippBillion/1R_ShipmentTracking/1R_ShipmentTracking.md

 ## Authentication approach

-- For this use case authentication is left over to the implementing party.
-Generally, –
+For this use case, the authentication approach and implementation is left over to the implementing party.
+As of the nature of the "open" tracking API, authentication might not be required at all.

-# tbd.

-# Open issues

-## Redirection rules for platforms

 ## Effective date

+The effective date of the commitment for implementing this Open Tracking API is to be defined.